openstack/nova/doc/source/admin/availability-zones.rst

    ``availability_zone`` with the ``POST /servers/{server_id}/action`` request
    using microversion 2.77 or greater.

+4. :oslo.config:option:`cinder.cross_az_attach` is False,
+   :oslo.config:option:`default_schedule_zone` is None,
+   the server is created without an explicit zone but with pre-existing volume block device mappings.
+In that case the server will be created in the same zone as the volume(s) if the volume zone is not the same as :oslo.config:option:`default_availability_zone`.
+See `Resource affinity`_ for details.

 If the server was not created in a specific zone then it is free to be moved to other zones, i.e. the :ref:`AvailabilityZoneFilter <AvailabilityZoneFilter>` is a no-op.